 Plus, climbing through nature, mountains and rocks is impressive.
 Just looking at a different side of life of how people live in the mountains was humbling.

 Plus, you will love the scenery.
 The mountains’ landscapes were stunning.
-This was my first time climbing through any mountains.
-I was astonished by the beauty of it all.
+This was my first time climbing through any mountains, and I was astonished by their beauty.

 Chasing Waterfalls

 Then there’s the waterfall.
-I could tell that this waterfall was a big attraction because there were many people there.
+I could tell that this waterfall was a big attraction because many people were there.
 Everyone was taking in the view.
-The waterfall is in a secluded corner where you have to climb down some rocks to get to it.
+The waterfall is in a secluded corner where you must climb some rocks to get to it.
 The waterfall is small, but the waters were ravishing down to a small pool of water.
 It is still a sight to see.
 Seeing a waterfall up close is a dream.

 You’ll probably encounter some people climbing on the rocks to get closer to the waterfall.
 Some will be in the water as well.
 You will feel the coolness and the mist of the waterfall raining down.
 You’ll also hear the sounds of the waterfall like a roaring river flowing.